Designing a wine list - not a price list

 Sometimes there might be for a few hours on high traffic flow days a tasting person - promoting 1 or 2 wines, that you can taste and if you like it, you are more likely to purchase.
 And the probability is very high if it fits into your shopping needs for that day or upcoming weekend.
 As in supermarkets and traditional retail - we buy wine as we need.

-But generally you purchase wine with no assistance, no support or safety net - and wine for many is a luxury and for many a financial purchase that needs to be thought through ones values.
-So we purchase wines we trust, yes - ‘trust’, buying wine styles comes with a measure of experience - buying comes down to trust, we have knowledge what we are going to get.
+But generally you purchase wine with no assistance, no support or safety net - and wine for many is a luxury and a financial purchase that needs to be thought through ones values.
+So we purchase wines we trust, yes - ‘trust’, buying wine styles comes with a measure of experience - buying comes down to trust, we have knowledge of what we are going to get.
 Consistently providing perceived and reinforced value for each customer.
 So why wouldn’t you list wineries that are producing wines of a consistent quality and wines which your customers trust, makes it easier for you when you are busy or while training staff.

-Also - though thankfully this is becoming less common - a wine-list should not be a tool to show-off how much you think you know about wine.
+Also - though thankfully this is becoming less common, a wine-list should not be a tool to show-off how much you think you know about wine.
 You are not dinning in your establishment purchasing every glass of wine and dining every day in your establishment (well you could be if you don’t think about your business - then you won’t have one).
 The wine list is not for your taste-buds or for your best wine friends or partner.

 A wine-list should be designed to pair with, complement and bring out the best in the flavours of every dish on your menu, along with making the most of the season and location.
 If you do have a wine on your list which does not pair with any dish on the menu.
 Come a few months down the track when you do a stock-take, or sales report on high and slow selling wines.
 You will have a few usual suspects at the bottom, and you will blame the wine - sometimes this is the case.
 But much more likely, when customers looked at your menu and wines to enjoy - or they were given a suggestion from your well trained floor staff - the slow selling wines were not selected or suggested as they did not pair well with the dish chosen off your menu.